Connect with us

 Georgianna McKenny, the winner of the 2023 National Public Radio Student Podcast Challenge, with her composition teacher, Thomas Easterling.
 Credit: Caleb Youngblood/The Mississippi School for Mathematics and Science

-The 17-year-old is the winner of National Public Radio Student Podcast Challenge, which gives students a to have their work featured on the daily national broadcast.
-Her episode exploring the impact of the crisis on students was created in her University Composition class at the Mississippi School for Mathematics and Science, a public boarding school located in Columbus.
+The 17-year-old is the winner of National Public Radio Student Podcast Challenge, which gives students a chance to have their work featured on the daily national broadcast.
+Her episode exploring the impact of the Jackson water crisis on students was created in her University Composition class at the Mississippi School for Mathematics and Science, a public boarding school located in Columbus.
 Her teacher, Thomas Easterling, created the project three years ago in an effort to revamp his coursework after the pandemic.

 “It forces them to get out of the classroom and it forces them to see how scholarship and citizenship really are tied,” Easterling said.